Non-exhaustive list of issues that need to be addressed in Australia…

 60 minutes each school day in Year 12

-> Bring all public hospitals under the public ownership and control of a federal entity named “Australian Hospitals”.
+> All public hospitals in Australia should be brought under the public ownership and control of a federal entity named “Australian Health”.

 > Following is a non-exhaustive list of government services, together with their sources of funding: